hbc/Intro-to-R-extended/lessons/05-advanced-figures.md

-We have only scratched the surface here.
-To learn more, see the [ggplot reference site](http://docs.ggplot2.org/), and Winston Chang's excellent [Cookbook for R](http://wiki.stdout.org/rcookbook/Graphs/) site.
-Though slightly out of date, [ggplot2: Elegant Graphics for Data Anaysis](http://www.amazon.com/ggplot2-Elegant-Graphics-Data-Analysis/dp/0387981403) is still the definative book on this subject.

 ---
 *The materials used in this lesson is adapted from work that is Copyright © Data Carpentry (http://datacarpentry.org/).
 All Data Carpentry instructional material is made available under the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0).*